QuARK-0/alt-facts/readme.md

 ### Approach

 This was our first group project at GA made in a sprint of 4 days.
-This was all of our first experience with [Socket.io](http://socket.io/) and this was an ambitious attempt to create a real-time party game!
+To make this an even more ambitious undertaking, not one member had any prior experience with [Socket.io](http://socket.io/).

-We came up with the appropriate user stories
+We came up with the appropriate user stories, wireframed a simple design and set to work.

 While some groups prefer to split work between front and back-end.
 Our group preferred to split tasks by feature and be responsible for output entirely for that feature from front to end.
+In practice, this did not exactly work the way we intended due to our inexperience with socket.io.
+We were unable to modularize socket.js code and thus, as as we each wrote features, many merge conflicts occured.
+We had discussed and set up our ideal workflow surrounding github including detailed comments in our code.
+We realized as soon as one bug occurred, workflow is thrown out the window and a fixation on the bug occurs.

 ## Next Steps